jjackson19862017/freshwbs/readme.md

 ## Reloading everything I have done from the old laravel

-Finally grabbed everythign from the old laravel to the fresh one,
+Finally grabbed everything from the old laravel to the fresh one,

-had to do a 'composer dumpautoload' to fix the app\models\user issue that occured when upgrading from 7 to 8.
+had to do a 'composer dumpautoload' to fix the app\models\user issue that occurred when upgrading from 7 to 8.

 also had to update auth.php